caferoman/caferoman.github.io/index.md

 summary: This is personal wikipedia for about sing-a-song writer's note, reader's review and the things that I am interested in.
 ---

+### 三文章日記 (Write a diary with three sentences)

+This is one of my To-Do-List in 2021.
+The similar project was tried while I was in Sri-lanka(2005~2007) and this was much tough than the former.
+(Keeping diarys every day in four languages: Korean, English, Sinhalese and German.)

+[japanese_diary]

+## Sample(ing)

 {% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
 I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
 If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
 I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

 ## Build the Theme